ibm-apiconnect/example-toolkit-scripts/pub-sub/APIC-Pub-Sub-Version.md

 ## Lifecycle mechanics
 Let's walk through a few scenarios and illustrate commands which can be used for DevOps in Production.
 The scenarios below traverse Production and Staging environments.
-You are likely to have different settings in each environments, for example, credentials and back end services.
+You are likely to have different settings in each environment.
+For example, credentials and back end services are likely to be different in Production and lower installations.
 You should ensure the promotion processes accommodate the differences.

 ### Scenario A